pantheon-systems/documentation/source/docs/_guides/two-factor-authentication.md

 ## Set Up Two-Factor Authentication With WordPress (Single Site)

 For a single site, there are many different [WordPress plugins for two-factor authentication](https://wordpress.org/plugins/tags/two-factor-authentication) that can provide TFA capabilities to your site.
-One of the most popular is the [Clef plugin](https://wordpress.org/plugins/wpclef/) which makes it easy to set up two-factor authentication on your WordPress site.
+One of the most popular is the [Clef](https://wordpress.org/plugins/wpclef/) plugin, which makes it easy to set up two-factor authentication on your WordPress site.

-1. Install and activate the [Clef plugin](https://wordpress.org/plugins/wpclef/) on your WordPress site.
+1. Install and activate the [Clef](https://wordpress.org/plugins/wpclef/) plugin on your WordPress site.
 2. Download and set up the [Clef mobile app](https://getclef.com/apps/) on either iOS or Android.
 3. Use the app on your mobile phone to scan the “wave” provided by Clef to connect your mobile phone to the website.
 ![TFA Wave Setup](/source/docs/assets/images/tfa-wave-setup.png)
-4. Configure the [security settings for the Clef plugin](http://support.getclef.com/article/60-recommended-password-settings-for-clef-wordpress-plugin) to **Disable passwords for Clef users** and create a private **Override URL**, which allows users to log in with their passwords if needed.
+4. Configure the [Clef security settings](http://support.getclef.com/article/60-recommended-password-settings-for-clef-wordpress-plugin) to **Disable passwords for Clef users** and create a private **Override URL**, which allows users to log in with their passwords if needed.
 5. Log in to your WordPress site by using the Clef mobile app to scan the “wave” provided on the WordPress login form.
 ![TFA Wave Login](/source/docs/assets/images/tfa-wave-login.png)